AbiMatthews-Gordon/WebDriverIO-Assignment/README.md

-LUMA Website Test Automation
+# LUMA Website Test Automation

 This is a WebDriverIO Test Automation project for the LUMA website, which can be found at https://magento.softwaretestingboard.com/.
 It carries out the following workflows:

-• Signup
+* Signup
-• Adding a Product to your Cart
+* Adding a Product to your Cart
-• Purchasing a Product
+* Purchasing a Product
-• Verify Purchase in Order History
+* Verify Purchase in Order History

 Along with Data-Driven Tests, Negative Test/Unhappy Paths are included.
-It is also set up for testing across multiple browsers and utilitizes the NPM Faker package.
+It is also set up for testing across multiple browsers.

-INSTRUCTIONS
+# Instructions

-Navigate to the project's root directory in your Terminal.
+1. Navigate to the project's root directory in your Terminal.
-Enter the command npm install to install the dependencies.
+2. Enter the command **npm install** to install the *dependencies*.
-Enter the given command below to run tests.
+3. Enter the given command below to run tests.

-COMMANDS
+# Commands

-* To execute all test, use npm run test
+* To execute all test, use **npm run test**

-CROSS BROWER TESTING
+# Cross Browser Testing

 All tests are run in Chrome by default, but they can be configured to run in other browsers such as Firefox.
 Here's how to do it: